THE VERIFIED HISTORY OF REIKI

 Hayashi Chujiro - the public face of Usui Reiki Ryoho

-The practice of Reiki Ryoho might have ended at the almost completely closed doors of the Gakkai if not for Hayashi Chujiro, one of the twenty Shihan level students of Usui sensei.
+The public interaction with Usui Reiki Ryoho might have ended at the almost completely closed doors of the Gakkai if not for Hayashi Chujiro, one of the twenty Shihan level students of Usui sensei.
 Having received the shinpiden level from Usui sensei in 1925, Hayashi sensei was the final and youngest of the students that Usui sensei granted Shihan status to.
 At the advice of Usui sensei, Hayashi sensei started a formal Reiki clinic, outside of the Gakkai to study the effects of Reiki treatment from a medical point of view.
-Since Hayashi sensei served as a doctor in the Japanese Navy, he could freely practice Reiki Ryoho without fear of violating the medical laws that exsisted at the time.
+Since Hayashi sensei served as a doctor in the Japanese Navy, he could freely practice Reiki Ryoho without fear of violating the medical laws that existed at the time.
 Shortly after the death of Usui sensei, Hayashi sensei became independent of the Gakkai and established the the Hayashi Reiki Kenkyukai (Hayashi Reiki Institute).
 Hayashi sensei was very dedicated to both teaching Reiki Ryoho and the operation of his Reiki clinic.
 He would often travel to teach Reiki Ryoho all across Japan holding regular training courses in Tokyo, Osaka and Daishoji.
 It is through Hayashi sensei and two of his students that Reiki spread around the world.
 Those students were Hawayo Takata of Hawaii and Chiyoko Yamaguchi of Japan.

 Takata Hawayo - bringing Reiki Ryoho into the future